petter-holmberg/cpp-ref/classes.md

 The exception is if compatibility with existing (legacy) code is necessary, and then the reasoning behind these exceptions should be clearly documented.
 [Sutter05](#Sutter05) §42

-### Composition vs. inheritance
+### Composition vs. Inheritance

-Compositioning is to embed a member variable of one class within another class, and use the member in ways that make sense to the outer class (like providing passthrough functions to some of the inner class' interface).
+Compositioning is to embed a member variable of one class within another class, and use the member in ways that make sense to the outer class (like providing pass-through functions to some of the inner class' interface).

 Composition has meanings completely different from that of public inheritance.
 In the application domain, composition means "has-a", in the implementation domain, it means "is-implemented-in-terms-of".
 [Meyers05](#Meyers05) §38